 The second most common question I get asked by friends who want to move to Portugal is, “How do I find housing in Portugal, and is it expensive to rent there?”
 I have been living in a rented apartment in a nice area of Porto for almost a year now, and I can safely say: it is not difficult to find an apartment in Portugal, and the cost of renting is low.

 But this does not apply to the southern regions of the country.
 The cost of an apartment depends on the city: in large metropolitan areas, the prices are much higher than in the periphery.
-In seaside cities in the season, there are always many tourists, so the demand for housing is greater.
+In seaside cities during the season, there are always many tourists, so the demand for housing is greater.

 The cost of housing depends on the city.

-The cost of housing depends on the size of apartments and the distance from the sea.
+The cost of housing depends on the size of the apartments and the distance from the sea.
 For example, in Porto, where I live, it is not difficult to find a one-room apartment near the beach for 400-500 euros per month.
 It must have a kitchen, where you can prepare food and thus save some money.
 Groceries in Portugal are inexpensive, so eating at home will help save a significant part of the budget.

 Housing is best found through online classified ads.
 For example, Portugal has an interesting system of classifying housing: all apartments are divided not by the number of rooms or square meters but by bedrooms.
 It works like this: